learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 The same reasoning is true for `5` so, clearly `5` is a _constant_ as well.

+> **WARNING**: If you've written code before you might be thinking about a
+> thing that language might have had called a "constant."
+That's a similar
+> concept, but slightly different. _Those_ "constants" are more precisely
+> called "symbolic constants."
+Those "symbolic constants" are like _variables_,
+> the last "thing" in an expression.
+We'll discuss _variables_ in a few
+> lessons.

 What about `/`?
 It just so happens that `/` is an easier way of typing `÷`.
 That symbol means an "operation."
 Symbols that refer to a little unit of work ("opera" comes from the Latin word for "work") are called _operators_.
 In this